zhcao92/AboutMe/_pages/about.md

   - /about.html
 ---

-My passion is to achieve real safe and trustworthy L4 autonomous vehicles, by developing powerful data-driven algorithms.
+My passion is to achieve real safe and trustworthy autonomous vehicles, by developing powerful data-driven algorithms.
-Research topics focus on out-of-distribution risk constrains in ML algorithms and practical reinforcement learning or continual learning algoriths for self-driving decision-making.
+Research topics focus on out-of-distribution risk constrains in ML algorithms, and practical reinforcement learning/continual learning algoriths for self-driving decision-making.

 Currently, I am a research scientist in School of Vehicle and Mobility, Tsinghua University.
 I received my B.S. and Ph.D. from Tsinghua University in 2015 and 2020, respectively.